Earth, Mars, Uranus, Neptune, and Exoplanets

-What are planets made of?
-How do materials behave under extreme high pressures and temperatures of planetary interiors?
-How do the properties of planetary materials change the dynamics and chemical processes?
-How do the internal processes affect the surface environment, atmosphere, and habitability?
+What are the materials that make up planets?
+How do materials behave under the extreme temperatures and pressures found in planetary interiors?
+Do the properties of these materials impact a planet's chemical processes and dynamics?
+How do internal processes impact the planet's surface environment, atmosphere, and habitability?

-For more information on our recent research directions, you may watch an episode of Catalyst, AZ PBS (Exploring exoplanets from Earth), MRS news on Materials of the Universe, CNN news on diamond planets, and read a featured report in Nature (The labs that forge distant planets here on Earth) where our research on the mineralogy of exoplanets was highlight.
+To learn about our recent research directions, you may watch my talk in GSECARS workshop, an episode of Catalyst, AZ PBS (Exploring exoplanets from Earth) and MRS news on Materials of the Universe.
+You may also read a Washington Post new article, CNN news on diamond planets, and a featured report in Nature (The labs that forge distant planets here on Earth).